Co-defendant in Tennessee senator’s case plans guilty plea

 The indictment mentions, but does not charge, two alleged co-conspirators, one of whom is described as an attorney and former Tennessee House member expelled in 2016.
 Former Rep. Jeremy Durham, a Republican from Franklin, was the only lawmaker expelled that year.

-Attorneys for Smith and Kelsey did not immediately respond to requests for additional comment Wednesday.
+An attorney for Kelsey did not immediately respond to requests for additional comment Wednesday.

 After he was charged, Kelsey held an online news conference in which he said he was “totally innocent.”
 In his statement, Kelsey accused President Joe Biden’s administration of “trying to take me out because I’m conservative.”